asavelyev01/adt-enums/Readme.md

 # Enumeration type class

 ## Whys
-In become a common knowledge that built-in Scala `Enumeration` class is both awkward in design and unhandy in usage.
+It became common knowledge that built-in Scala `Enumeration` class is both awkward in design and unhandy in usage.
 There's a good reason then to introduce custom library to model enumerations.

 ## Whats